-A questionnaire will be circulated to contracted suppliers to help assess:
+A questionnaire has been issued to suppliers to help assess:

-- Their organisation's understanding of what Modern Slavery and Human Trafficking is. - What process and procedure is already in place to mitigate the risks of Modern Slavery and Human Trafficking.
+- Their organisation's understanding of what Modern Slavery and Human Trafficking is. - What processes and procedures are already in place to mitigate the risks of Modern Slavery and Human Trafficking.

-We will ask suppliers to substantiate their comments with evidence.
+We have asked suppliers to substantiate their comments with evidence.

-This communication will demonstrate our commitment to raising awareness of Modern Slavery amongst the partners we work with.
+This communication demonstrates our commitment to raising awareness of Modern Slavery amongst the partners we work with.
 We expect our business partners to adhere to principles and values that are consistent with our own standards.